AS005018/PLCnext_howto/HowTo install Linux (Ubuntu) tools for C++ programming with Eclipse IDE/readme.md

 ## 4. Configure Eclipse® IDE to use the installed PLCnext SDK ##

+//You must ensure that the path you enter is correct.
+//instead of 2019.3 you have to write your program version number

 Set project cross settings (prefix and path):

 >arm-pxc-linux-gnueabi-